Silicon Valley councilman defers plea on 49ers report leak

 Santa Clara City Councilmember Anthony Becker will next appear in court May 3 and he remains out of custody in the meantime.
 He faces up to four years in county jail if he is convicted of perjury.

 Becker, a Democrat, was indicted Friday for allegedly providing a secret report title, “Unsportsmanlike Conduct: Santa Clara City Council,” to the team’s former top spokesperson and a local news outlet in 2022, days ahead of its official release.
-The report called Becker and four other Santa Clara councilmembers the “49 Five” and claimed the five elected officials met regularly with the team’s lobbyists without publicly disclosing the topics of discussion.
+The report called Becker and four other Santa Clara councilmembers the “49er Five” and claimed the five elected officials met regularly with the team’s lobbyists without publicly disclosing the topics of discussion.
 It also alleged the councilmembers regularly voted “in a manner that is favorable to the 49ers.”

 Becker then allegedly lied to the grand jury about the leak, prosecutors said, prompting the felony criminal charge.
 He also faces a misdemeanor for leaking the confidential report.